saytat/Notebooks/2016-01-18-project-ideas.md

 ii.
 Photos illustrating subsequent lifes, lifes that are perhaps not so well documented in language.
 3.

+User Interface:
+The app should be able to search for content available in net automatically.
+In order to capture content, it has to go beyond its own content upload/create UI.
+For example, if someone uploads a twitter story with hashtag #krochmalna; that input could be used to pull the information into the app.

 Examples:
 1. New York Public Library created an app for mapping on top of old printed maps digitized.
 Citizen cartography: http://buildinginspector.nypl.org/footprint
 2. Citizen ecology: A map of forestation/deforestation with stories: http://www.globalforestwatch.org/